Random Matrix Theory-guided sparse PCA for single-cell RNA-seq data: Reproducibility

 \subsection{Benchmark design, Fig.~\ref{fig:figSpipe_zheng}-\ref{fig:figSpipe_stuart}}

 Each horizontal branch from the main (left-side) pipeline corresponds to an independent copy of the data.
-Each copy is then processed through the different downstream pipelines, corresponding to the methods shown in Fig.~\ref{fig:fig3} and Fig.~\ref{fig:figSknn}–\ref{fig:figSknn_10000}.
+Each copy is then processed through the different downstream pipelines.
 This design ensures that all methods receive exactly the same data, with identical features and cells.
 The red arrows indicate that the set of genes selected at earlier steps (quality control and highly variable gene filters) is reused across pipelines.
 This ensures that the full dataset is processed using the same set of genes as the subsampled dataset.
 Otherwise, the set of genes selected on the full dataset would differ substantially from that obtained on the subsample.
 These precautions are necessary to guarantee that each method is evaluated fairly and not biased by differences in gene selection.

 The final step of each pipeline is a low-dimensional embedding of the cells.
 For scVI and DCA, each dataset produces two distinct low-dimensional embeddings (PCA and latent) from the same data copy, though the latent embedding is not shown in the flow chart.
-The parameters displayed correspond to one realization of the trials in Fig.~\ref{fig:fig3}, and the number of components used in the PCA steps may vary slightly.
+The parameters displayed correspond to one realization of the trials and the number of components used in the PCA steps may vary slightly.
 Since DCA and scVI are hyperoptimized, the parameter set for these methods may differ from one trial to another.